 Housing costs in Kahului are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kahului is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kahului is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kahului is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kahului who work in maintenance occupations (13.30%), office and administrative support (13.12%), and sales jobs (12.52%).

 Kahului is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Kahului citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.16% of adults 25 and older in Kahului have a college degree.
+The percentage of adults in Kahului who are college-educated is close to the national average for all communities of 21.84%: 17.16% of the adults in Kahului have a bachelor's degree or advanced degree.

 The per capita income in Kahului in 2010 was $22,016, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
 This equates to an annual income of $88,064 for a family of four.
 However, Kahului contains both very wealthy and poor people as well.